 Cost: 2 minor, 1 bullet

-Say a person’s name, spin a bullet on the ground (consuming it) and see where it points.
-This will give a clue to the person’s next destination.
+Say a person’s name, spin a bullet on the ground and see where it points.
+It’ll either point in the direction of your target, or towards a clue regarding the person’s next destination.
 Roll the dice and keep the result for your next roll to track or pursue this person.

 Curveball Visionary